 Twisted Bee Organic Hemp Wick + Wrapper

-The first “lighter” I want to suggest is actually not a lighter at all, but something that makes a cheap disposable lighter go so much farther.
-For about $15 you can get 200 ft. of Twisted Bee Organic Hemp wick.
+The first “lighter” I want to suggest is actually not a lighter at all, but something that makes a cheap disposable lighter goes so much farther.
+For about $15, you can get 200 ft. of Twisted Bee Organic Hemp wick.

-Throw in the wrapper that is made dispense your hemp wick as well as hold any standard disposable Bic lighter and you’ve got hours and hours of safe, clean, environmentally friendly bowl, joint, or blunt lighting capabilities at your fingertips.
-No more taste of butane when lighting a bowl and the satisfaction that you are helping the environment while smoking.
-Load up the dispenser and its just as easy to take it on the go as any other lighter.
+Throw in the wrapper that is made to dispense your hemp wick as well as hold any standard disposable Bic lighter, and you’ve got hours and hours of safe, clean, environmentally friendly bowl, joint, or blunt lighting capabilities at your fingertips.
+No more taste of butane when lighting a bowl and the satisfaction of helping the environment while smoking.
+Load up the dispenser, and it's just as easy to take it on the go as any other lighter.

 Negatives?
-If you’re using the hemp wick outside on a windy day it could prove more difficult than you’d like plus you will have to buy accessories (the wrapper and a cheap disposable lighter) in order to use the hemp wick.
-All in all though this is a very cool, environmentally friendly and thrifty way to light up your smoke.
+If you’re using the hemp wick outside on a windy day, it could prove more difficult than you’d like, plus you will have to buy accessories (the wrapper and a cheap disposable lighter) to use the hemp wick.
+All in all, though, this is a very cool, environmentally friendly and thrifty way to light up your smoke.

 Zippo All-In-One Kit

-This is your standard windproof Zippo lighter but with a bonus because it comes with a flint dispenser and a 4 ounce can of lighter fluid.
-This all you need to get started with a quality lighter that's going to see you through in any situation.
+This is your standard windproof Zippo lighter but with a bonus, because it comes with a flint dispenser and a 4 ounce can of lighter fluid.
+This is all you need to get started with a quality lighter that will see you through in any situation.

-It's hard to think of any negatives with a Zippo other than the fact that you will have to continuously buy refills on lighter fluid and new flints when your initial flints wear out.
+It's hard to think of any negatives with a Zippo other than that you will have to continuously buy refills on lighter fluid and new flints when your initial flints wear out.